Canadian Student Loans

 Banks charge interest on the amount borrowed; specifics differ between banks.
 Please inquire with your personal lending institution.

-If you will be using student loans to pay for your education, The Student Loan Plan is for you.
+If you will be using student loans to pay for your education, The Student Loan payment plan is for you.
 To use this plan, you must have loan approval and confirmation of loan funds by September 30 for the first semester and January 30 for the second semester.
 If your student loan is not confirmed by these dates, you must be prepared to enter one of the other payment plans available.
 If your student loan is not enough to cover all of your costs for each semester, you will be expected to make payment arrangements for the difference with post-dated cheques, by credit card, or by pre-authorized debit.

 Why get a student loan?